-Member of the Audit Committee Chair of the Remuneration Committee Member of the Nomination Committee Dr Sleigh was trained as a Biochemist and was formerly CEO & Managing Director of EvoGenix Limited, an ASX-listed biotechnology company; Dean, Faculty of Life Sciences, University of NSW; Director, Research & Development at Peptech Limited and Scientist & Senior Manager, CSIRO.
+Dr Sleigh was trained as a Biochemist and was formerly CEO & Managing Director of EvoGenix Limited, an ASX-listed biotechnology company; Dean, Faculty of Life Sciences, University of NSW; Director, Research & Development at Peptech Limited and Scientist & Senior Manager, CSIRO.

-She currently serves as a director of Relationships Australia (NSW) and is Chair of its social enterprise RASE Pty Ltd. She is also a member of the Council of the University of Technology Sydney.
+She was until recently (retired June 2018) a director of Relationships Australia (NSW) and the Chair of its social enterprise RASE Pty Ltd, where she remains a director.
+She is also a member of the Council of the University of Technology Sydney.